An Act to Protect Youth from the Harms of Tobacco and E-Cigarette Products | H.1900

 Summary: This bill establishes a 3-year pilot program to test the individual, family, and community impacts of a modified universal basic income (UBI) and cost savings associated with such a scheme.
 A UBI helps individuals and families thrive by ensuring they have the resources they need to meet basic needs.
 A UBI may be a critical tool to address growing economic inequality in a rapidly changing economy and it is essential that Massachusetts begins to explore such innovative programs.

 An Act to establish a net zero stretch energy code | H.2865

 Summary: Buildings are responsible for 40% of greenhouse gas emissions in the Commonwealth.
 Ten years ago, Massachusetts adopted a Stretch Energy Code, an appendix to the base building code which allows municipalities to build more energy-efficient buildings community-wide and is an important step to becoming a Green Community.
 The Stretch Energy Code has undergone minimal changes related to energy efficiency, limiting the 250 municipalities that have adopted the code.
 The bill directs the Board of Building Regulation and Standards (BBRS) to develop a Net Zero Stretch Energy Code that would allow towns and cities to complete net zero planning and will contribute to helping us meet our climate goals as a state.

-Summary: The board of elementary and secondary education shall ensure that no public school uses an athletic team name, logo, or mascot which names, refers to, represents, or is associated with Native Americans, including aspects of Native American cultures and specific Native American tribes.
-The board shall establish a date by which any school in violation of said regulations shall choose a new team name, logo, or mascot.
+Summary: Directs the Board of Elementary and Secondary Education to ensure that no public school uses an athletic team name, logo, or mascot which names, refers to, represents, or is associated with Native Americans, including aspects of Native American cultures and specific Native American tribes.